SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Results

-As the complexity of the environment increases in Scenes 2 and 3, performance declines.
-In Scene 2, $\mathrm{SR}{\text{obj}}$ drops to 0.69, and in Scene 3 to 0.65.
-Hierarchical accuracy also decreases, but the model remains competitive against the strongest cloud baseline (Together: $\mathrm{SR}{\text{obj}}$ = 0.76/0.70, $\mathrm{Acc}_{\text{path}}$ = 0.69/0.64).
+As the complexity of the environment increases in Scenes 2 and 3, performance declines moderately.
+In Scene 2, $\mathrm{SR}_{\text{obj}}$ drops to 0.78, and in Scene 3 to 0.72.
+Hierarchical accuracy also decreases, but the model remains competitive against the strongest baseline, Google Gemini ($\mathrm{SR}_{\text{obj}}$ = 0.76/0.70, $\mathrm{Acc}_{\text{path}}$ = 0.69/0.64 for Scenes 2 and 3, respectively).
+Description quality follows a similar trend: Color Accuracy changes from 0.82 to 0.79 and 0.78 across Scenes 1--3, while localization remains relatively strong (Loc@parent = 0.86/0.83/0.77, Loc@path = 0.72/0.66/0.69).

-Localization remains strong in cluttered scenes, with $\text{Loc@parent}$ and $\text{Loc@path}$ in Scene 2 (0.79/0.76) and Scene 3 (0.65/0.61) showing only a small gap compared to the baseline (0.81/0.77 and 0.69/0.63).

-The main limitation is in handling fine-grained details, like shelf levels, especially when image cues are sparse.
-Future improvements should focus on reducing attribute noise and enhancing small-object disambiguation, possibly through multi-view integration.

-Overall, the model performs well in object retrieval and localization, with potential for improvement in handling fine-grained details in more cluttered environments.
+Overall, the model performs well in object retrieval and localization, with the main limitation appearing in fine-grained details such as shelf levels or small-object disambiguation when image cues are unclear.
+This suggests that the description module preserves spatial cues under increasing visual complexity, while attribute recognition remains more sensitive to clutter and ambiguity.